Supporting New Zealand small businesses for 5 years.

 True to form, the business used the loan to buy the necessary stock and sold it at a higher profit margin, partly to pay for the cost of the loan.
 They were able to repay the loan and boost their cash flow at the same time.

-Aside from the higher loan amounts, you might also be able to negotiate lower interest rates with a secured loan.
-This relates back to the lower risk that the lender is assuming because of the collateral.
+Aside from the higher loan amounts, you might also be able to negotiate a lower interest rate with a secured loan.
+This relates back to the lower risk that the lender is assuming because of the collateral, often resulting in more favorable borrowing conditions and cost savings over the loan’s duration.

 Still, you must keep in mind that the interest rates will also depend on your credit history and financial standing.
 You need to pay attention to everything that determines whether you’re a reliable borrower.
 However, assuming all else is equal, a secured business loan should be cheaper than an unsecured one.